-The most popular jeans on Amazon — on sale for $12 — promise to 'love your curves'
+The most popular jeans at Amazon — on sale, starting at $12 — promise to 'love your curves'

 "I will live in these," swooned a fan.

 They flatter the body, another explained: "Do you have curves?
 Do you have hips?
 Do you want pants that make your butt look good?
 These are the pants.
-They say 'Honey, I’m gonna take care of you' they zip up, give a little tummy tucking, and they love your curves without feeling too tight."
+They say 'Honey, I’m gonna take care of you.'
+They zip up, give a little tummy tucking, and they love your curves without feeling too tight."

 This five-star reviewer prefers the style and substance of this jean over trends and fads: "I live in jeans and have tried too many to count.
-For me, there is only one brand Amanda, created by the late Gloria Vanderbilt!
-The selection of sizes, styles, and colors are unbeatable for the money.
+For me, there is only one brand: Amanda, created by the late Gloria Vanderbilt!
+The selection of sizes, styles and colors are unbeatable for the money.
 They are durable, which I love, because I would not be caught dead in holey jeans!"

-Most fans say these Amandas don't fade.
-A few begged to differ — but it didn't stop them.
-"I will only buy these jeans!" said one fan whose light blue pair has lightened.
+Most reviewers say these Amandas don't fade.
+This one begs to differ — but it didn't stop them from wearing: "I will only buy these jeans!" said a fan whose pale blue pair has lightened.
 "Only issue I have is that they fade out very quickly.
 Wash in cold, dry on warm — no shrinkage ever, but after a few months are nearly white.
 Price is so reasonable, I replaced originals."
-(Note: This OxiClean Color Boost detergent is on sale for just $9, if you are concerned.)
+(Note: This OxiClean Color Boost detergent is only $9, if you want to be extra careful.)

 High-rise jeans are a confidence booster, and these popular light-washed Amandas are where it's at.